lionslair/laradock-local/README.md

 * Git [https://git-scm.com/downloads](https://git-scm.com/downloads)
 * Docker >= 17.12 [https://www.docker.com/products/docker/](https://www.docker.com/products/docker/) *following above this should be done*

-Make sure you have docker and docker-compose installed.
+Make sure you have docker and docker compose installed.
 See information here [https://www.docker.com/products/docker/]) *following above this should be done*

 Laradock should live in the same directory as all your sites.
 Example.
 If your projects reside in `/home/<username>/Code` on your system then this is the same place you want to clone laradock into.